jddayley/gasmeter_reader/README.md

 # Hardware

-I am using a nearly-antique USB webcam, with a max resolution of 1280x1024.
-It can't focus close enough so I attached a +6-diopter filter in front of the lens.
+I am using a Wyze v3 USB webcam.
+It would not focus close enough so I followed the youtube instructions (https://www.youtube.com/watch?v=PnqDFVH_lfU&t=367s) and was able to adjust the lense.
-For lighting, the meter is rather annoying because its case is highly reflective and slightly curved, and the needles inside are shiny black plastic as well.
-So reflections are a real issue.
-I used a pair of gooseneck USB LED lights, two of them to avoid harsh shadows.
-I also needed to add a baffle to prevent bad reflections from room light and a basement window.

-I attached a 4-port USB hub and the camera to a stick of wood suspended from a ceiling joist in the basement.
-So the whole thing is low (USB) voltage and does not actually touch the meter in any way.

 # data errors
 Anecdotally, the occasional errors seem to be down to the size & position of the detected circles.
 So, do some things to combat: